duhman/Figma-Context-MCP/README.md

 - **Improved Logging**: Implemented a comprehensive logging system with different severity levels for better debugging and monitoring.
 - **Updated MCP SDK**: Updated to the latest MCP SDK (version 1.7.0) to leverage the newest features and improvements.
 - **Better Documentation**: Enhanced tool descriptions and parameter documentation to provide clearer guidance for AI assistants on proper usage.
+- **Integrated Test Page**: Added a built-in test page accessible directly from the server for easier debugging and testing.
+- **Connection Management**: Implemented proper connection readiness checks and timing to ensure stable SSE connections.
+- **Same-Origin Architecture**: Eliminated cross-origin issues by serving the test interface from the same server.

+## Testing and Debugging

+### Built-in Test Interface

+The server now includes a built-in test interface that allows you to interact with the Figma MCP server directly from your browser.
+This makes it easier to test and debug your setup without needing external tools.

+To access the test interface:

+1. Start the server as described in the [Configuration](#configuration) section
+2. Open your browser and navigate to `http://localhost:3333/` (or whatever port you've configured)
+3. Use the interface to connect to the SSE endpoint and send requests to the Figma API

+### Connection Management

+The server implements several features to ensure stable and reliable SSE connections:

+1. **Connection Readiness**: The server waits for the SSE connection to be fully established before allowing requests to be sent.
+This prevents "stream is not readable" errors that can occur when requests are sent too early.

+2. **Same-Origin Architecture**: The test interface is served directly from the Express server, eliminating cross-origin issues that can occur with EventSource connections.

+3. **Detailed Error Reporting**: When connection issues occur, the server provides detailed error messages that help identify the root cause, such as CORS issues or invalid parameters.

+4. **Heartbeat Messages**: The server sends regular heartbeat messages to keep the SSE connection alive and detect disconnections early.

+### Test Interface Features

+- **SSE Connection Management**: Connect to and disconnect from the SSE endpoint with a single click
+- **Request Builder**: Easily construct requests to the Figma API with proper parameter validation
+- **Debug Mode**: Toggle detailed logging to see exactly what's happening with your requests
+- **Response Viewer**: View formatted responses from the Figma API
+- **Error Handling**: Clear error messages help you understand and fix issues quickly

+### Error Handling

+The server implements robust error handling to provide clear guidance when issues occur:

+1. **Structured Error Responses**: All errors are returned in a consistent format with a message, error type, and additional details when available.

+2. **Input Validation**: Parameters are validated before processing to catch common errors like invalid file keys or node IDs.

+3. **API Error Translation**: Errors from the Figma API are translated into more user-friendly messages that provide clear guidance on how to resolve the issue.

+4. **Logging**: Detailed logs are generated at different severity levels to help diagnose issues during development and production.

+### Troubleshooting

+If you encounter issues with the Figma MCP server, here are some common troubleshooting steps:

+1. **Check your Figma API key**: Ensure your API key is valid and has the necessary permissions.
+2. **Verify server logs**: Check the console output for any error messages or warnings.
+3. **Test with the built-in interface**: Use the test interface at `http://localhost:3333/` to verify the server is working correctly.
+4. **Validate node IDs**: Ensure node IDs are in the correct format (e.g., `0:1` not `0-1`).
+5. **Check network connectivity**: Ensure your firewall isn't blocking connections to the Figma API.
+6. **Restart the server**: Sometimes simply restarting the server can resolve connection issues.
+7. **Enable debug mode**: In the test interface, enable debug mode to see detailed logs of the requests and responses.
+8. **Check for CORS issues**: If you're accessing the server from a different origin, ensure CORS is properly configured.